 - Baltimore Ravens

-Students in Elon’s SPT program are encouraged to participate in activities and events with state, regional and national professional organizations.
-Elon is involved with the North American Society for Sport Management; National Recreation and Park Association; American Alliance for Health, Physical Education, Recreation and Dance; National Intramural and Recreation Sport Association; Sport, Entertainment and Venues Tomorrow; and the North American Society for Sport History, among others.
+Students in Elon’s SPT program are encouraged to participate in activities, such as case study competitions, and events with state, regional and national professional organizations.
+Elon is involved with the Society for Baseball Research (SABR); College Sport Research Institute (CSRI); North American Society for Sport Management (NASSM); Sport Marketing Association (SMA); National Intramural and Recreation Sport Association (NIRSA); Sport, Entertainment and Venues Tomorrow (SEVT); and the American Alliance for Health, Physical Education, Recreation, Dance and Sport Management (AAHPERD-SM); among others.

 SPT students are well-prepared for a variety of careers and graduate studies.
 Most students go directly into employment in professional and amateur sport organizations; private and commercial sport, fitness and recreation settings; public parks and recreation departments; sporting goods sales and marketing; resort/hotel management; and various related entrepreneurial and traditional career options.
 Among the organizations that have recently employed Elon graduates are: